Papr3ka/ZetaStack/README.md

 # Variables

-You can assign manipulate and delete variables in ZetaStack.
+You can assign, manipulate and delete variables in ZetaStack.
 Assigning variables are the same as any other programming language.

 ### Examples